 Victims of PTSD often do not seek treatment

-Because of stigma, denial, not knowing they have PTSD, or other issues, many service members do not seek out treatment for PTSD while they are in service or sometimes for years after discharge.
-PTSD is the third most prevalent disability claim in the VA system yet is probably the least treated.
-Many veterans did not seek out mental health treatment in service due to the stigma and possibility of being discharged for mental instability.
-Often, if they were fortunate, they would seek help at a local community mental health agency or a private doctor whose records could be available to assist with filing their claim, showing in service treatment.
+Because of stigma, denial, not knowing they have PTSD (Post-traumatic, or other issues, many service members do not seek out treatment for PTSD while they are in military service or sometimes for years after discharge.
+PTSD is the third most prevalent veterans disability claim in the Department of Veterans Affairs system yet is probably the least treated.
+Many veterans did not seek out mental health treatment in active duty service due to the stigma and possibility of being discharged for mental instability.
+Often, if they were fortunate, they would seek help at a local community mental health agency or a private doctor whose records could be available to assist with filing their PTSD claim, showing in service treatment.
 However, this is not very often the case.
 Most often, service members go without treatment altogether.
-Only about 50% of Veterans with PTSD seek treatment, and then only about 50% of those receive adequate treatment.
+Only about 50% of Veterans with PTSD seek treatment, and then only about 50% of those receive adequate treatment after receiving a diagnosis of PTSD.
 When Veterans finally do seek services, it is often at a point where they have reached a very low point in their lives.
 Many have lost relationships, jobs, homes, and even their self-worth before they seek help.
 Some have been hospitalized, fallen victim to substance abuse, or have legal problems because of the symptoms of PTSD and how they manifest.
 Unfortunately, many also commit suicide before they can get help, or because they are not getting the help they need quick enough.

 PTSD can be caused by many different issues and can manifest in very different ways for each individual.
-What may trigger PTSD symptoms in one person, may not cause any symptoms in another.
-The VA bases their PTSD definitions on the DSM-V Criteria.
-The criteria for PTSD are: whether the veteran was directly exposed to a traumatic event; if they witnessed a traumatic event; if they learned that a close friend or relative was exposed to a traumatic event (if involving death it must have been violent or accidental in nature); or repeated or extreme indirect exposure to aversive details of the event (such as first responders, medics, firemen, etc.).
+What may trigger a veteran’s PTSD symptoms in one person, may not cause any symptoms in another.
+The VA bases their PTSD diagnosis definitions on the DSM-V Criteria, created by mental health professionals.
+The criteria for PTSD are: whether the veteran was directly exposed to a traumatic event such as combat, military sexual trauma and even non-combat stressors; if they witnessed a traumatic event; if they learned that a close friend or relative was exposed to a stressor event (if involving death it must have been violent or accidental in nature); or repeated or extreme indirect exposure to aversive details of the stressful event (such as first responders, medics, firemen, etc.).
 There are also criteria for intrusion symptoms; avoidance, negative alterations in cognitions and mood; alterations in arousal and reactivity, duration, functional significance, and exclusion.
 When these areas are reviewed, a determination is then made if the Veteran meets the DSM-V criteria for PTSD.

 Because everyone has different coping skills and reactions; someone who sees death and destruction on a daily basis serving as a medic in a war zone may meet no criteria for PTSD, yet someone who experiences a fire in their barracks during basic training may end up experiencing many criteria for PTSD.
 It doesn’t mean a person is strong or weak, only that their minds have reacted differently to different events and they may have different coping skills to deal with what they are exposed to.

-So, if there are no medical records, how can someone go about proving that the incident occurred in service?
-One way is be requesting that the VA review your Service Records as well as your medical records.
-By reviewing your service records, there may be what are called markers to PTSD or mental health issues such as sudden disciplinary issues, a sudden drop in performance review scores; a request for a change in duty station or different squad, company, or platoon; records of going AWOL; or other issues such as excessive drinking, dereliction of duty, insubordination, etc. Any types of behaviors that were not present before the incident but become prevalent after may be considered markers of a traumatic event.
+So, if there are no medical records or medical evidence, how can someone go about proving that the incident occurred in service?
+One way is by requesting that the VA review the veteran’s service records as well as your medical records.
+By reviewing your military records, there may be what are called markers to PTSD or mental health issues such as sudden disciplinary issues, a sudden drop in performance review scores; a request for a change in duty station or different squad, company, or platoon; records of going AWOL; or other issues such as excessive drinking, dereliction of duty, insubordination, etc. Any types of behaviors that were not present before the incident but become prevalent after may be considered markers of a traumatic event.

 There are a few other ways to show that a traumatic event happened when you don’t have any “proof” of it.
 Stressor verification can be determined by:

-- Buddy Statements – written statements from friends, other service members, or relatives who either witnessed the event, discussed it with you when it happened, or noticed a behavior change after the event.
+- Buddy Statements – written statements from friends, other service members, or family members who either witnessed the event, discussed it with you when it happened, or noticed a behavior change after the event.